oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 | 9. | Using Components with Know Vulnerabilities |
 | 10. | Insufficient Logging and Monitoring |

-- It is important to begin to familiarize ourselves with these flaws and vulnerabilities as they from the basis for many of the issues we cover in future web and even non-web related modules.
+- It is important to begin to familiarize ourselves with these flaws and vulnerabilities as they form the basis for many of the issues we cover in future web and even non-web related modules.
 As pentesters, we must have the ability to competently identify, exploit, and explain these vulnerabilities for our clients.

 ## HTML

-- The first and most dominanat component of the front end of web applications is **HTML (Hypertext Markup Language)**.
+- The first and most dominant component of the front end of web applications is **HTML (Hypertext Markup Language)**.

 - HTML is at the very core of any web page we see on the internet.
 It contains each page's basic elements, including titles, forms, images, and many other elements.